fermmm/boilerplate-typescript-react-redux-webpack/README.md

 If you are in a team with many devs in a big frontend it's better to use create-rect-app since it contains many optimizations and you have the resources required to modify and extend it.

+If you are in a small team you can use create-react-app without ejecting and without doing any modifications, that is a good option, but in case you need many modifications in the webpack configuration a boilerplate like this one may be the best bet.

 ## Included:

 -  **Typescript:** Version 4.0.2